robmoffat/k9/docs/sprints/plan.md

 ### Grouping Fix

 Test 51_7 is broken because we do gridding in a funny order.
 Investigate this and provide a fix.
+See [Sprint 13](sprint_013.md) for how we should do gridding, and allow spanning squares.

 [Sprint Notes](sprint_012.md)